yogitasn/seattlepaidparking/2 - data-processing/README.md

 Custom Helper functions for reading the configuration file.

+## Driver Script

 #### `occupancy_etl.py`
-Driver etl script to process the historical and delta load for Seattle Paid Parking Project
+Driver etl script to process the historical and delta load for Seattle Paid Parking Project.
+A Lambda architecture is applied, which processes the historical files once based on the status in the job tracking table and delta load on daily basis based on last processed date.

+* Loads the historical and delta datasets from data lake to DBFS.
+Key and secrets are stored and accessed via databricks
+* Checks for the historical load status for the years 2012-2020 and sets Flag
+* Loads Blockface into a dataframe and perform transformations
+* Executes the transformations for the year 2012-2020 based on the Flag status captured in step 2.
+* Executes the delta load transformations for the records based on the last processed date.